WeAreAcademy/mark-sql-proj--flights/README.md

 - Download [this database-creation script](https://edu.postgrespro.com/demo-small-en.zip).

-Tip: you can do this on the terminal, if you have `wget` installed:
+Tip: If you have `wget` installed, you can do this on the terminal as follows:

 `wget https://edu.postgrespro.com/demo-small-en.zip`